Farhad-Davaripour/ReAct_Agent_from_Scratch/README.md

 #### config.py

 Defines the system prompt guiding the agent's actions and responses, detailing how the agent should handle the Thought, Action, PAUSE, and Observation loop.
-## Features

-- **Model Selection**: Choose between GPT-4 and GPT-3.5-turbo models.
-- **Resource Allocation**: Allocate resources to tasks based on priority.
-- **Budget Estimation**: Estimate the budget based on allocated hours and predefined hourly rates.
-- **Interactive Workflow**: Employ a loop of Thought, Action, PAUSE, and Observation to interactively address tasks.

 ## Installation